mdonkers/dotfiles/debian_install.md

 Unicode characters can also be entered directly using the combination; `ctrl+shift+u` followed by the numeric code of the character.

 ## Cleanup unused wifi connections
 Cleanup unused connections in:

     /etc/NetworkManager/system-connections

-## If Wifi does not work after update
-Probably there is a new kernel installed and the wifi module is not loaded.
-Do the following to reinstall the Wifi module:

-     sudo apt-get install linux-headers-$(uname -r)
-     sudo apt-get install --reinstall broadcom-sta-dkms wireless-tools
-     sudo modprobe wl

-Now you should see the Wifi being enabled again.

 ## Connect to WiFi via cli
 Using the `nmcli` tool it's also possible to connect instead of using the applet.